-One of the most active and heavily trafficked social media sites is Instagram, which boasts more than 400 million monthly users.
+One of the most active and heavily trafficked social media sites is Instagram, which boasts about 1 billion monthly users.
 That’s enough to put it in the number 2 spot of biggest social sites, right below Facebook.
 This year, brands should use strategic Instagram posts to help drive sales.

 In regard to why social commerce (and Instagram in particular) are key to revving up holiday sales, here are a couple of quick facts you may like to know:

-- Sales driven by social commerce will reach $14 Billion in 2015.
+- Sales driven by social commerce are estimated to reach $29.3 Billion in 2020.

 - The average value of a sale referred through Instagram is $65.
-Out of all social media channels, this is the second highest order value (Polyvore beats Instagram by just $1.75).
+Out of all social media channels, this is the second highest order value.

 Why are we highlighting Instagram above other social channels?
 Because Instagram is image dense and light on content.
 It’s an ideal channel to show off products and let your items do the talking for you (some text is expected, of course).

 Hashtags are used and searched often, granting you ample opportunity to connect with a wider audience than just your followers.
-Even though all ages have been shown to use Instagram, the heaviest user demographic is under the age of 35 (International Business Times).
+Even though all ages have been shown to use Instagram, the heaviest user demographic is under the age of 30.